ge0rgeth0mas/HOUSE-PRICE-PREDICTOR/README.md

 - `modeling`: Contains Jupyter notebooks for modeling and hyperparameter tuning.
     - `modeling.ipynb`: A notebook containing data preprocessing, model selection, feature selection, and hyperparameter tuning.
 - `serialization`: Contains a script to export the trained model, encoder, and column data.
-    - `price_predictor.py`: A script to train the model using selected features and export it to the resources folder.
+    - `price_predictor.py`: A script to train the model using selected features and export it to the resources folder, along with the encoder user to handle categorical features and also names of columns.
+    - `model_generator.py`: A script to generate `house_price_predictor.pickle` in case its is not being downloaded from github due to its large size.
 - `web_app`: Contains a script for the web app deployment.
     - `pricepredictor_webapp.py`: A script to create the web app that takes user input and displays the predicted price along with feature importance using SHAP values.
 - `model_explanation`: Contains a Jupyter notebook for model explanation and interpretation.
     - `ml_explainability.ipynb`: A notebook that explores the effects of the features in the model using partial dependence plots, permutation importance, and SHAP values.

+---

 ### **Process Flow Chart**